sdiehl/wiwinwlh/tutorial.md

 ```

 To inspect the core from GHCi we can invoke it using the following flags and the
 following shell alias.
-We have explicitly disable the printing of certain
+We have explicitly disabled the printing of certain
 metadata and longform names to make the representation easier to read.

 ```bash